malekbenz/malekbenz/_posts/2026-06-15-sqlite-wal-write-ahead-log.md

 If you've ever seen `database is locked` in a concurrent .NET app using SQLite, WAL mode is probably the fix you're looking for.
 Let's break down how it works, why it matters, and when to use it.

-In this tutorial we are going to try to understand and break down sqlite journal-mode `WAL` how it works and why we should use it.

 ## The core idea

 In classic SQLite (rollback journal mode), to modify a page: